burguesbr/Skymet/README.md

 user-friendly interface.
 The application integrates advanced weather visualization using charts and icons, and dynamically adapts based on user location.

-This project is being developed as my ITS Prodigi graduation project.
+This project is being developed as my ITS Prodigi graduation project and it's also my first ever full stack webapp.

 ## Table of Contents